 The Beach at Bude – A luxury boutique hotel in North Cornwall

 North Cornwall is part of England I know and love.
 I grew up there and then, thirteen years ago, having spent several holidays in Boscastle, we bought a holiday cottage there.
 We loved the area and wanted to have somewhere to stay as a family.
-Now, I try to spend at least three weeks a year there.
 The scenery is stunningly beautiful, the people are friendly and the pace of life slower than in London and the South East.
 It’s the perfect escape for me.

 The North Cornish coast is truly dramatic with rugged cliffs, sandy beaches and hidden coves only accessible by foot.
 I have fond memories of catching fish and shrimp in the rock pools at Port Quin when I was a child, a pastime my children have also enjoyed.
 It is on the Atlantic Ocean so it can be very exhilarating to walk on the cliffs when the wind is blowing.
 As well as cosy pubs, in even the smallest village, there are restaurants run by well-known chefs – it’s ideal for any food lover; Rick Stein’s Seafood Restaurant and Bistro in Padstow, Paul Ainsworth at Number 6 (also in Padstow) and Nathan Outlaw who runs the Fish Kitchen and Restaurant Nathan Outlaw in Port Isaac as well as The Mariners in Rock.

 I first visited the Beach at Bude in June 2016 when I was researching restaurants to recommend for visitors staying at my holiday cottage in Boscastle.
 It was a warm, sunny day and I had a very enjoyable lunch on the terrace.
 So, when I was offered the chance to do a full review of the hotel I was more than happy to do so.